Vianpyro/Untitled/README.md

 - **Fractal generation**: Iteratively creates the Koch Snowflake using JavaScript.
 - **Canvas drawing**: Renders the fractal on an HTML5 canvas.
+- **Customizable iterations**: to adjust the number of iterations to control the complexity of the snowflake.

 ## How to Run